Hasnake84/SIEM-Sentinel-SOC-Lab-Project/README.md

 For the "AFTER" metrics, Network Security Groups were hardened by blocking ALL traffic with the exception of my admin workstation, and all other resources were protected by their built-in firewalls as well as Private Endpoint

-<h1>KQL(Kusto Query Languege)</h1>Used on Log Analytics Workbook to query log data from connected sources that are injested.
+<h1>KQL(Kusto Query Languege)</h1>Used on Log Analytics Workbook to query log data from connected sources that are injested.<br>
+Log Tables -  SecurityEvent, Syslog, SecurityAlert, SecurityIncident, AzureNetworkAnalytics_CL
 <a href="https://imgur.com/dniWa75"><img src="https://i.imgur.com/dniWa75.png" title="source: imgur.com" /></a><br>

 ## Attack Maps Before Hardening / Security Controls